enduracode/enterprise-web-library/Documentation/Guides/WebFramework.md

 You may have noticed that our checkbox automatically toggles the visibility of its nested content when clicked.
 This type of instant, client-side page modification can be important to user experience.
 Let’s learn how it works by attaching some of our own modifications to the Service Type radio buttons.

-First, we need a `PageModificationValue` that matches the data type of the item IDs in the radio list.
-Make this the new first line in the method we are passing to `FormState.ExecuteWithDataModificationsAndDefaultAction`:
+First we need a `PageModificationValue` that matches the data type of the item IDs in the radio list.
+In `loadData`, add this line directly above the `FormItemList` creation:

 ```C#
 var serviceTypeIdPmv = new PageModificationValue<int?>();